epam/edp-install/documentation/openshift_install_edp.md

     - perf-operator.perf.luminate.credentialName                        # Name of secret with Luminate credentials;
  ```

-* If the external database is used, set the global.database.host value to the database DNS name accessible from the <edp-project> project;
+* If the external database is used, set the global.database.host value to the database DNS name accessible from the &#8249;edp-project&#8250; project;

-* Install EDP in the <edp-project> project with the helm command.
+* Install EDP in the &#8249;edp-project&#8250; project with the helm command.
 Depending on the cloud provider, the parameter values may differ.
 Make sure that the set of values ​is correct for your provider.
 Find the basic installation command example for AWS cloud below:
 ```bash